souldbminerr/sys-HDR/README.md

-# sys-HDR
+# sys-ColorCurve

-HDR tonemapper for Horizon OS using Tegra X1 CSC
+Fake HDR for Horizon OS using Tegra X1 CSC